enriquezm/rotr/_posts/2018-08-17-the-four-four-fortyeight.md

 ## The Idea

+- Run 4 miles
+- Every 4 hours
-Run 4 miles, every 4 hours, for 48 straight hours ... and doing so without crying.
+- For 48 straight hours ... and doing so without crying.

-## Why?
+## The Reason

-My main goal in my running is to run as far as I can for as long as I can.
-I figured the only way to do so would be by conditioning the mind and getting used to being comfortable with uncomfortable.
+- Build up mental toughness
+- Get used to being uncomfortable
+- Training for ultra running

 ## The Plan

-The plan is to meet up with my buddy and have him pace me throughout the challenge.
-We're mostly likely going to camp out near the trail.
-At the camp I'll be eating and sleeping (as much as I can).
+- Meet up with friend (also will try this challenge out)
+- Set up camp by trail
+- Run trail like a mad man
+- Document EVERYTHING

 ## The Proof